The Australian Consulate-General in Noumea provides a range of consular services to Australian citizens in New Caledonia and in Wallis-and-Futuna.

 The Department of Foreign Affairs and Trade (DFAT) sets out the standard of service in the Consular Services Charter.
 The Charter signifies DFAT's commitment to providing effective, prompt and courteous consular services, delivered in an equitable way, to all Australians in need as well as clarifying the limits to consular services.

 Outside of consular, passport and notarial services, which are provided by the Australian Consulate-General, we are unable to provide further information than is outlined below.
-Please also note the Australian Consulate-General does not manage enquiries relating to visas or entry-exit requirements to Australia, New Caledonia or Wallis-and-Futuna and we are unable to escalate applications or issues with the authorities in Australia, New Caledonia or Wallis-and-Futuna.
+Please also note the Australian Consulate-General does not manage enquiries relating to visas or entry-exit requirements to Australia, New Caledonia or Wallis-and-Futuna, or Canada and we are unable to escalate applications or issues with the authorities in Australia, New Caledonia or Wallis-and-Futuna, or Canada.

 Smartraveller has the latest, authoritative travel advice so you can be informed and prepared about overseas travel.
 Subscribe to receive travel advice updates - by simply supplying your name and email address – straight to your inbox.